 The banks could only have gotten information about a rate change from the BoE or possibly the UK Treasury (which then had responsibility for setting rates).
 In other words, my colleague was telling me that the BoE/Treasury was colluding with British banks, so that the British banks could profit.

-I said that I did not believe that the BoE/Treasury was so corrupt.
-My colleague and I then made a small wager, about who was right.
+I told my colleague that I did not believe that the BoE/Treasury was so corrupt.
+My colleague and I then made a small wager, about which of us was right.
 Roughly an hour later, the BoE lowered the base rate.
 I thereby lost the wager.
-My colleague initially declined to accept my paying him, as he had been taking advantage of my innocence.
-I pressed him though, and he then accepted, saying “It's a good lesson for you”.

 Current investigations have found that bankers were colluding with each other in misreporting Libor rates.
 Such collusion is not surprising, though, given that the BoE/Treasury was colluding with some banks on base rates.
 In other words, the Libor misreporting occurred in an environment that abetted such actions.